Titre de section

 2 Binet, La vie de Ronsard, ed.
 Paul Laumonier (Paris: Hachette, 1901), p.
 26. Binet writes that Ronsard’s love for Hélène was entirely chaste and unconsumated («Tesmoin le titre qu’il a donné à ses loüanges [,] imitant en cela Petrarque») which Laumonier understands as the poet’s decision to forego the title Les Amours de Hélène on the model of his two earlier Les Amours, in favor of Sonnets pour Hélène i et ii on the model of the title most commonly assigned to Petrarch’s Italian poems in the sixteenth century, Sonnetti e canzoni in vita e in morte di Madonna Laura (Laumonier, ed., Vie, p.
 166).

-3 In service to the queen-mother as a maid-of-honor since at least May 1566, Hélène was the daughter of a minor nobleman from Clermont-Surgères, a distant cousin of the Comtesse de Retz, and evidently a regular at the latter’s literary salon; unmarried, she had been engaged in her teens to Jacques de la Rivière who died in 1569 ghting in the civil war; see Yvonne Bellanger, «Un personage poétique nouveau: Hélène dans les Amours de Ronsard», Quaderni dell’Istituto di lingue e letterature neo-latine, 2 (1982), pp. 7-26; Michel Simonin, Pierre de Ronsard (Paris: Fayard, 1990), pp. 335-39; and Simonin, «Hélène avant Surgères», in Marcel Tetel, ed., Sur des vers de Ronsard (Paris: Aux Amateurs de Livres, 1989), pp. 127-40.
+3 In service to the queen-mother as a maid-of-honor since at least May 1566, Hélène was the daughter of a minor nobleman from Clermont-Surgères, a distant cousin of the Comtesse de Retz, and evidently a regular at the latter’s literary salon; unmarried, she had been engaged in her teens to Jacques de la Rivière who died in 1569 fighting in the civil war; see Yvonne Bellanger, «Un personage poétique nouveau: Hélène dans les Amours de Ronsard», Quaderni dell’Istituto di lingue e letterature neo-latine, 2 (1982), pp. 7-26; Michel Simonin, Pierre de Ronsard (Paris: Fayard, 1990), pp. 335-39; and Simonin, «Hélène avant Surgères», in Marcel Tetel, ed., Sur des vers de Ronsard (Paris: Aux Amateurs de Livres, 1989), pp. 127-40.

 4 See inter alia Ronsard, Les Amours, ed.
 Henri and Catherine Weber (Paris: Garnier, 1963., p.
 757; Sonnets pour Hélène, ed.
 Malcolm Smith (Geneva: Droz, 1970), pp. 148-49; and Céard ed., 1.1391.